 Work Study is based on "need" as determined by the FAFSA and is awarded to undergraduate students through Financial Aid.
 At the beginning of the semester, funds are credited toward the student's bill and are then earned, or "worked off," throughout the semester.
 Work Study is awarded in two amounts, $2,500/yr or $5,000/yr.

 While regular, consistent schedules are preferred, flexible scheduling is a possibility as long as the student can be assured of earning their targeted amount.
 We ask that any employer choosing to partner with us make enough work available to the student so they can earn their Work Study award.
 A student will typically will need to work approximately 8-10 hrs/week or 18-20 hrs/week to earn their award (depending on their award amount and wage).

 Work Study students are available to work during the school year (September - December and January - May).
 It is also important to note that though students often are available to work during the day, many will have class and may have limited daytime hours.

 To participate in the Work Study Program, you will need to sign an Employer Agreement.
 You will then be given a login and password for our website, which you will use to enter descriptions for the positions available, as well as verify student timesheets.
-Students are available for hire only twice a year: August and January; the best place to hire student employees is at the Work Study Job Fair (August 23rd, 2013 from 3:00 - 4:30pm).
+Students are available for hire only twice a year: August and January; the best place to hire student employees is at the Work Study Job Fair held annually in August.